 Ten programs in 2017

 Entirely run in English, the PSE Summer School in 2017 proposes ten one-week programs.
 Each offers a full-time mix of courses and tutorials, essentially taught by PSE professors.
-The detailed curriculum of the summer school will be available in December.

 Schedule and programs: